ElahehGolrokh/data-science-salary-range/docs/setup.md

     - Feature selection metadata (`selected_features.pkl`)
     - Preprocessing artifacts (e.g., scalers, encoders)

-- **Output (saved in logs/):** Artifacts uploaded to the specified Hugging Face repo.
+- **Output:** Artifacts uploaded to the specified Hugging Face repo.
 Returns a list of URLs for each uploaded file for easy reference or download.
 Each artifact will be uploaded to the repo with the same filename.

 ### 8️⃣ Serving (Deployment)